donaldafeith/OpenAI--ChatGPT--Wordpress-Bot-FREE/README.md

 - Chat Title and Welcome Message: Customize the chatbot's title and welcome message for visitors.

+#### Allowing Visitors to Search the site for Information

+The OpenAI Chat WordPress Plugin includes a search feature that allows users to find specific information on your website.
+To use it, instruct users to follow these steps:

+1. Start a conversation with the chatbot by typing a message.
+2. Type "search" followed by the keyword or topic they want to search for.
+For example:
+   - To find a page named "Contact Us," they can type: `search Contact Us`
+   - To search for information about turtles, they can type: `search turtles`
+3. The chatbot will attempt to find a page on your website that matches the user's query.
+If it finds a match, it will provide the URL link to that page.
+4. If no matching page is found, the chatbot will attempt to provide an answer based on the available FAQs or refer the user to ChatGPT for assistance.

+This search feature helps users quickly locate relevant information on your website using natural language queries.

 ### Shortcode

 To add the chatbot to your pages or posts, use the `[openai_chat]` shortcode.
 You can customize the chatbot's title and welcome message by providing attributes to the shortcode.